RicardoGHa/VidGPT-AI-Chat-with-YouTube-Content/README.md

 # VidGPT: AI Chat with YouTube Content

-VidGPT is an AI-powered application that allows users to interact with YouTube video transcripts by asking questions and receiving concise answers.
+VidGPT is a BASIC AI-powered application that allows users to interact with YouTube video transcripts by asking questions and receiving concise answers.
 The system extracts video transcripts from YouTube, processes the transcript using a transformer model to generate embeddings, indexes the chunks with FAISS for fast retrieval, and uses a summarization model to generate clear answers to the user's questions.

 ## Features